» If you find this species has been misidentified, please let us know

 Previous comment from Dr. Richard Willan: It’s new for me too!
 I don’t recognise this beautiful dorid at all.
 And neither have I ever heard of the name “Ceratosoma margaretae” – definitely that name is not published so far anywhere in nudibranch literature.
 So, I think it is wisest to post it on Nudi Pixel simply as Unidentified dorid.

-Pictures of Plocamopherus margaretae
+Other photos of Plocamopherus margaretae